 In food, sodium hyaluronate is used as a food additive and dietary supplement due to its health effects.
 Detailed benefits can be found below: What Are the Benefits of Food-Grade Hyaluronic Acid.
 Since it is taken orally, food-grade hyaluronic acid must meet high purity standards.
 It is also usually produced at lower molecular weights for absorption in the gastrointestinal tract.

-Injection Grade HA
+Injection Grade Sodium Hyaluronate

 Sodium hyaluronate injection grade is used mainly for intra-articular injections and medical aesthetics.
 Both these applications require rigorous molecular weight specifications to ensure stability, longevity, and biocompatibility.